niallobrien/hackathon-starter-plus/README.md

 function from Lodash.
 For example, this is how you would retrieve a Twitter token from database: `var token = _.find(req.user.tokens, { kind: 'twitter' });`, where 1st parameter is an array, and a 2nd parameter is an object to search for.

+Using Sass as a preprocessor can cause numerous issues when working on large scale CSS with multiple contributors.
+I recommend following these tips when using Sass.

+- Never use @extend. @extend is an anti-pattern, and Basscss is not intended to work with this functionality in Sass.
+- Avoid Mixins Mixins lead to unnecessary complexity, are generally poorly understood, often lead to code bloat, and do not align with Basscss's design principles.
+- Avoid Nesting Selectors To maintain the composability of Basscss, avoid nesting selectors as much as possible.

 FAQ
 ---